quciet/DU_COMP4447_project/README.md

 # COMP4447_Project

 ## 1. Team member & Project objective
-      +Yutang Xiong
+      + Yutang Xiong
-      +Using techniques from data science tools class to do an analysis on Chinese movie market.
+      + Using techniques from data science tools class to do an analysis on Chinese movie market.
-      Objective includes but not limited to see the sales trend, which actors/actresses/ directors/filming companies/distribution companies are the money machines, etc.
+      Objective includes but not limited to see the sales trend, which actors/actresses/directors/filming companies/distribution companies are the money machines, etc.

 ## 2. Data attributes & Metadata
       + Movie name: 美人鱼(Mermaid); 功夫熊猫2(Kung Fu Panda 2)